 Five ways to overcome setbacks

-- Support: Seek out people who can support you.
-This can include professional support.
+Seek out people who can support you.
+This can include your own personal support circles, like friends family members or colleagues.
+But also consider professional support.

 Don’t let setbacks hold you back from achieving what you want to achieve.
 Remember, you may not experience big changes overnight but small achievements lead to bigger achievements.
 Be patient, be positive and be flexible and things can and will change as you discover different opportunities and identify what best works for you.